Non-stop flights to Manila (MNL)

 Flights from Japan to Manila

-From Fukuoka, you can fly non-stop with Cebu Pacific or Philippine Airlines.
+From Fukuoka and Nagoya, you can fly with Cebu Pacific and Philippine Airlines.

-From Nagoya, direct flights are offered by Cebu Pacific, Jetstar and Philippine Airlines.
+From Osaka, direct flights are offered by Cebu Pacific, Jetstar and Philippine Airlines.

 From Tokyo, airlines that operate direct flights are AirAsia, ANA (Star Alliance), Cebu Pacific, Japan Airlines (Oneworld), Jetstar, Philippine Airlines and ZIPAIR.